 Strict liability is imposed on the owner of a building where the damage is caused by defective construction or a lack of sufficient maintenance of the building.
 Compensation shall be made by the owner of the building.
-The possessor of the building, however, can prove that he or she has taken proper care to prevent damage to avoid potential liability.
+However, the possessor of the building can avoid potential liability by proving that he or she has taken proper care to prevent damage.

-There are no specific liabilities under Thai laws imposed on tenants, unless otherwise agreed by the parties in the lease agreement (eg, liability from the use of property contrary to ordinary course, damages caused to the leased property, alteration without the lessor's consent and failure to carry out maintenance and small repairs).
+There are no specific liabilities under Thai laws imposed on tenants unless otherwise agreed by the parties in the lease agreement (eg, liability from the use of property contrary to ordinary course, damages caused to the leased property, alteration without the lessor's consent and failure to carry out maintenance and small repairs).